gridsome/gridsome.org/docs/how-to-contribute.md

 - Add starter screenshot to `/starters/screenshots` (840x840px / 1680x1680 for retina).
 - Add starter details to end of this file `/starters/starters.yaml`.

-Gridsome Starers uses the Github project README file for content.
+Gridsome Starters use the Github project README file for content.

 - Run `gridsome develop` to preview starter at `http://localhost:8000/starters`.
 - Commit and push to your fork